bernhardHartleb/Install-VM-Debian/README.md

  - Network configuration is automatically detected.
  - Hostname: Your FH login.
 Is used for reference only.
  - Domain Name: leave empty.
 Press Continue.
- - Set up users and passwords: Root password: root, Full Name: <your name>, User name for your account: same as user, password: <your pw>
+ - Set up users and passwords: Root password: root
+ - Full Name: [your name], User name for your account: [your choice], password: [your pw]
  - Partition disks: Guided – use entire disk.
  - Select disk to partition: Just one should be available.
 Choose it.
  - Partition disks: All files in one partition
  - Finish partitioning and write changes to disk
  - Partition disks and write changes: Yes
  - Wait until base system is installed.
+ - Scan another CD / DVD: No
  - Choose a mirror of the Debian archive: Country in which you are now.
 If Austria, choose ftp.tu-graz.ac.at
  - Proxy: leave blank.
 Press Enter.
  - Configuring popularity-contest: make your own decision.